Verbs which take the accusative in German

 These are the endings in the accusative (the symbol ∅ indicates that no ending is added):

 Still facing difficulties with 'Verbs which take the accusative'?
-Improve your German with Wunderbla - try our German lessons for free now and receive a free level assessment!
+Learn and enhance your German grammar through our online German course.
+Start with a free test and improve today!

 What our users say: